Glombort/FAC-wordle/README.md

 # FAC-wordle

-Wordle for FAC week 3
+Wordle feature takehome challenge

 Based on the viral word game [Wordle](https://www.powerlanguage.co.uk/wordle/)

-## User Stories
+## User Stories focused on
-- List of all 5 letter words
-- Input from user
+- [x] Input from user checked against word with coloured feedback
-- User can use keys to select letters
-- How to play guide
-- Correct letter correct placing - Green
-- Correct letter wrong placing - Orange
-- Wrong letter - Grey
-- Unused letters - unstyled
-- 6 guessing rows
-- Correct word after 6th attempt wrong
+- [x] Allow for multiple attempts on the same page

+## Stretch Goals
+- [ ] Sequential transition of users answer being correct or not
+- [ ] If multiple of the same letter inputted but only one in solution, only one is coloured